 NDTs may be used to support many automation use cases.
 An NDT may be integrated into a network automation function, or it may be external to the network automation function.
 In the case where the NDT is external to the network automation function, it should be possible for the network automation function to define and configure into the NDT the scenario that should be modelled and simulated by the NDT.
 Then the NDT should implement the defined scenario, simulate it, and subsequently provide an output representing the statues of different network metrics for the simulated scenario.

+An NDT, depending upon the network or service management use case and scenario to be modelled and simulated, might need data originating from various sources (network data, environment data, analytics, UEs data) and suitable hardware/software resources to function properly.
+MnS consumers would prefer to specify needed NDT characteristics or configurations to the NDT tailored to fulfil consumer specific needs i.e. to define the consumer preference for the specific NDT.
+For example, consumer preferences may be related to environment data sources e.g. weather, synthetic data etc, data characteristics (e.g. robustness, data granularity, maximum tolerable latency) sync characteristics (such as sync pattern, triggers, frequency, duration, criteria, etc), required NDT output latency, characteristics of the service to be twinned, resource constraints (HW/SW) etc. Furthermore, in the case that consumer’s preference on NDT characteristics or configuration may change over time and MnS consumer may update the NDT with the needed changes.

 5.5.2 Potential Requirements